slurmulon/bach/docs/guide.md

 Naturally, it also assumes that the reader has at least a basic understanding of music theory concepts such as tempo, meter, beats and measures.

-As you read this guide you will encounter various examples of `bach`, sometimes partial and focused snippets and other times full working examples.
+As you read this guide you will encounter various examples of `bach`, sometimes partial and focused snippets and other times complete examples.

-Whenever you are faced with new concepts or terms that feel unfamiliar or ambiguous, try to ignore them in that moment.
+Whenever you are faced with new concepts and terms that feel overlooked or unclear, try to ignore them in that moment.

-This guide is organized so that it will progressively fill in those details for you, in a way that (we feel) best forms a hollistic understanding of `bach`.
+This guide is organized so that it will progressively fill in those details for you, in a way that (we feel) best gives you a hollistic understanding of `bach`.

 You can find a collection of useful example tracks in the [Examples](#examples) section, but the majority of this guide focuses on a single example track (in the [Tracks](#tracks) section) to increase clarity.